Online Course FAQs

 What will I get at the end of the internship?

 At the discretion of your Mentor, depending on your performance, you’ll receive a Letter of Recommendation after your internship.
-You’ll also leave with a better understanding of what it’s like to work in your chosen field, a network of contacts from around the world, and the valuable experience of real problem-solving.
+You’ll also leave with a better understanding of what it’s like to work in your chosen field, a network of contacts from around the world, and the valuable experience of real problem-solving or research.

 Can I do more than one internship at a time?